-'Never be afraid to ask questions': Modi tells school children on his birthday
+In pics: Modi interacts with children, offers prayer at Kashi Vishwanath

 Prime Minister Modi earlier today arrived in Varanasi where he was received at the airport by Uttar Pradesh Chief Minister Yogi Adityanath.

 "As students, it is vital to ask questions.
 Never feel afraid to ask questions.
-It is a key aspect of learning," Modi said interacting with young students of a school at Narur near Varanasi.
+It is a key aspect of learning," Modi said while interacting with young students of a school at Narur near Varanasi.

 Modi also said students must give importance to sports, asking them to go out and play since it is essential.

 "It is important to learn various skills, this will help you forever.
-I came to your school on the special day of Vishwakarma jayanti.
+I came to your school on the special day of Vishwakarmajayanti.
 My greetings to everyone on this special day," he told the students.

 Earlier, the students welcomed him enthusiastically saying "Swagatam PM."

-Later, he will meet students of Kashi Vidyapeeth and children assisted by them on the premises of Diesel Locomotive Works (DLW).
+Later, the Prime Minister met students of Kashi Vidyapeeth and children assisted by them on the premises of Diesel Locomotive Works (DLW).

-The Prime Minister, who will stay in Varanasi for two days i.e Sep 17 and 18, will also offer prayers at the famous Kashi Vishwanath temple during his visit and address a public gathering.
+The Prime Minister also offered prayers at the famous Kashi Vishwanath temple on the occasion of his birthday.

 Tomorrow, Modi will inaugurate or lay the foundation of various development projects, cumulatively worth more than Rs 500 crore, according to a statement by the prime minister's office (PMO).
 The event will be held at the amphitheatre of Banaras Hindu University (BHU).